indented-automation/Indented.Build/Indented.Build/help/Export-BuildScript.md

 ```

 ### -Path
-If specified, the build script will be written to the the specified path.
+The build script will be written to the the specified path.
-By default the build script is written (as a string) to the console.

 ```yaml
 Type: String